-Arabis hirsuta is widespread in many habitats across Great Britain, and so its conservation status is of 'Least Concern'.
-In England, however, its rate of decline and limited distribution means that it is regarded as Near
+Arabis hirsuta is widespread in many habitats across Great Britain, and so its conservation status is of 'Least

-Threatened.
-In Kent it may be reduced to three localities and is rare.
+Concern'.
+In England, however, its rate of decline and limited distribution means that it is regarded as Near Threatened.
+In Kent it may be reduced to four localities and is very scarce.